MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 We omit the nuclear repulsion term and we do not assume any symmetry in our integrals apart from the particle exchange symmetry in the two electron integrals.
-We do this since we can then use the T1 transformed integrals allowing us to ignore the T1 operator when deriving equations.
+We are assuming to work with T1 transformed integrals, which allow us to ignore the T1 operator when deriving the equations.

 We can derive the HF energy expression for the Hamiltonian in terms of the Fock matrix as